A stationary set method for estimating oscillatory integrals: Bounding oscillatory integrals by the size of stationary sets

 \subsubsection{o-minimal structures}

-An $L'$-structure $M$, where $L'$ is any language containing the binary relation $\leq$, such that the relation $\leq$ defines a total order on $M$ is called an \emph{o-minimal structure} if the set of definable subsets of $M$ is the smallest possible -- namely, the set whose elements are finite unions of points and intervals (such subsets are clearly definable by quantifier-free $L'(M)$-formulas).
+Let $L'$ be any language containing the binary relation $\leq$, and let $M$ be an $L'$-structure such that the relation $\leq$ defines a total order on $M$.
+The structure $M$ is called \emph{o-minimal} if the set of definable subsets of $M$ is the smallest possible -- namely, the set whose elements are finite unions of points and intervals (such subsets are clearly definable by quantifier-free $L'(M)$-formulas).

 \begin{exam} Recall that $L$ is the language of ordered fields.
 The $L$-structure $\mathbb{R}$ is an example of an o-minimal structure. \end{exam}